engineyard/gittip-collab/README.md

 # gittip-collab

-Simple Gittip collaboration tool for teams.
+Simple Gittip collaboration tool for teams

 ## Why This Exists